Ejay02/racemake-challenge/README.md

 # RACEMake PitGPT Challenge

-# Documentation Export: RACEMAKE Challenge Resolution
+# Documentation Export: RACEMAKE Challenge Resolution.

 ## 1. Level 1: Sorting Bug Fix
 **Summary:** Resolved an issue where the coaching pipeline identified the wrong problem sector by outputting the fastest sector instead of the slowest.